 As set forth in the May 2010 Decree, I must determine whether the ARP presents "sufficient evidence and engineering analysis to predict where and when Injurious Stream Depletions will occur and how the Subdistrict will replace those Injurious Stream Depletions to avoid injury to senior surface water rights" (May 27, 2010 Decree, Term and Condition #2).
 Also, "[t]he Annual Replacement Plan ...shall identify the sources, availability and amounts of replacement water the Subdistrict will use to remedy Injurious Stream Depletions during the coming year and shall demonstrate the sufficiency of such water to remedy such Injurious Stream Depletions" (May 2010 Decree, Term and Condition 6).
-Finally, I must review the ARP pursuant to the statutory mandates, constitutional requirements, Rules and Regulations3 adopted in Division No. 3, and any letters, comments, or other objections submitted by
+Finally, I must review the ARP pursuant to the statutory mandates, constitutional requirements, Rules and Regulations3 adopted in Division No. 3, and any letters, comments, or other objections submitted by water users regarding the adequacy of the ARP.
+No letters, comments, or other objections to the 2024 ARP were received.

-1 In the matter of the Rio Grande Water Conservation District, Findings of Fact, Conclusions of Law, Judgment and Decree, Case Nos.
+&lt;sup>1 In the matter of the Rio Grande Water Conservation District, Findings of Fact, Conclusions of Law, Judgment and Decree, Case Nos.
 06CV64 and 07CW52, District Court, Water Division No. 3, Colorado (May 27, 2010).

-2 San Antonio, Los Pinos and Conejos River Acequia Preservation Ass'n v.
+&lt;sup>2 San Antonio, Los Pinos and Conejos River Acequia Preservation Ass'n v.
 Special Improvement Dist.
 No. 1 of Rio Grande Water Conservation Dist., 270 P.3d 927 (Colo.
 2011).

-3 The Rules Governing the Withdrawal of Groundwater in Water Division No. 3 (the Rio Grande Basin) and Establishing Criteria for the Beginning and End of the Irrigation Season in Water Division No. 3 for all Irrigation Water Rights, Case 2015CW3024, ("Rules") were approved as promulgated in the March 15, 2019 ruling of the Division No. 3 Water Court.
+&lt;sup>3 The Rules Governing the Withdrawal of Groundwater in Water Division No. 3 (the Rio Grande Basin) and Establishing Criteria for the Beginning and End of the Irrigation Season in Water Division No. 3 for all Irrigation Water Rights, Case 2015CW3024, ("Rules") were approved as promulgated in the March 15, 2019 ruling of the Division No. 3 Water Court.